bparanj/crystal/electronics/experiments/queue/photoresistor.md

 The photoresistor’s resistance changes with light intensity: it has low resistance in bright light and high resistance in darkness.

+Yes, this setup can be created in Tinkercad, as it has the necessary components and the ability to simulate light changes on a photoresistor (LDR).
+Here’s how you can implement it:

+### Steps to Create the Circuit in Tinkercad

+1. Circuit Assembly:
+   - Power Source: Use a 5V DC power source.
+   - Photoresistor (LDR): Add a photoresistor from the components menu.
+   - Fixed Resistor: Use a 220 Ω resistor to create a voltage divider with the LDR.
+   - LED: Place an LED with a 220 Ω resistor to limit the current.
+   - Multimeter: Place a multimeter across the photoresistor to measure either resistance or voltage changes as light levels change.
+   - Potentiometer (Optional): If desired, add a potentiometer in series with the fixed resistor to adjust the sensitivity of the circuit.

+2. Circuit Connection:
+   - Connect one end of the photoresistor to the positive terminal of the 5V power source.
+   - Connect the other end of the photoresistor to the fixed 220 Ω resistor.
+   - Connect the other end of the resistor to ground.
+   - The point between the photoresistor and the resistor forms a voltage divider.
+Connect the anode of the LED to this point.
+   - Connect the cathode of the LED to ground.
+This LED setup should include the 220 Ω resistor in series with it.
+   - Place the multimeter across the photoresistor to measure voltage or resistance.

+3. Running the Simulation:
+   - Observe in Ambient Light: Run the simulation in Tinkercad’s standard light setting.
+The LED should light up at a brightness that corresponds to the default resistance of the photoresistor.
+The multimeter will show a resistance or voltage level across the photoresistor.
+   - Simulate Changing Light Levels: In Tinkercad, click on the photoresistor and adjust the “Light Level” slider to simulate varying light intensities.
+     - Decrease Light Level: As you reduce the light, the resistance of the photoresistor will increase.
+This should cause the LED to dim or turn off as less current flows through it.
+The multimeter will show a higher resistance or lower voltage across the LDR.
+     - Increase Light Level: Increasing the light level decreases the resistance of the LDR, allowing more current to flow, making the LED brighter.
+The multimeter will show a lower resistance or higher voltage.

+### Expected Results

+- In brighter light, the LED will be brighter, and the multimeter will show a lower resistance across the LDR.
+- In dimmer light, the LED will dim or turn off, and the multimeter will show a higher resistance.

+- Adjustable Light Levels: Tinkercad allows you to simulate various lighting conditions, which effectively demonstrates the effect of impedance changes in an LDR.
+- Voltage Divider Effect: This setup visually shows how a voltage divider with an LDR can control LED brightness based on ambient light, which is useful in light-sensitive applications.

+This setup works well in Tinkercad and gives a clear demonstration of the LDR’s behavior in response to changing light levels.

 Voltage Divider:

 The combination of the fixed resistor and photoresistor creates a voltage divider, where the voltage at the midpoint (and therefore the LED brightness) changes with the photoresistor’s resistance.